 Hospice and Palliative Care

-Quality of Life at the End of LifeFor many seriously ill patients, hospice and palliative care offers a more dignified and comfortable alternative to spending your final months in the impersonal environment of a hospital.
-Palliative medicine helps patients manage pain while hospice provides special care to improve quality of life for both the patient and their family.
-Seeking hospice and palliative care isn’t about giving up hope or hastening death, but rather a way to get the most appropriate care in the last phase of life.
+For many seriously ill patients, hospice and palliative care offers a more dignified and comfortable alternative to spending your final months in the impersonal environment of a hospital, far from family, friends, pets, and all that you know and love.
+Palliative medicine helps you manage pain while hospice provides special care to improve the quality of life for both you as the patient and your family.
+Seeking hospice and palliative care isn’t about giving up hope or hastening death, but rather a way to get the most appropriate and best quality care in the last phase of your life.

+Although death is a natural part of life, the thought of dying understandably still frightens many of us.
 For many in Western society, death remains a taboo subject.
 Consequently, many patients and their families remain reluctant to even discuss the possibility of hospice care or palliative care.
 While most people would prefer to die in their own homes, the norm is still for terminally ill patients to die in hospital, receiving treatment that is either unwanted or ineffective.
 Their loved ones usually have only limited access and often miss sharing their last moments of life.

 If you became unable to direct your own medical care because of illness, legal documents such as a Living Will, Power of Attorney, or Advanced Directive can set forth your wishes for future health care so your family members are all clear on your preferences.